statamic/docs/content/collections/docs/upgrade-guide.md

 ### Theming and Views

 - The concept of "themes" is gone.
-Your site just has the one, and it's in `resources`.
+Your site just has just one frontend, and it's in `resources`.
 - Templates (views) are now located in the `resources/views` instead of separate `templates`, `layouts`, and `partials` directories.
 - Removed `theme:partial` tag in favor of `partial`.
 - The `content` field is no longer automatically parsed for Antlers.
 You can flag it for parsing in the [blueprint](/blueprints).
 (As well as any other fields)